altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - A recovery where no saved snapshot matches the specified SnapshotSelectionCriteria will replay all journaled messages.

 #### Note
-- In order to use snapshots, a default snapshot-store (akka.persistence.snapshot-store.plugin) must be configured, or the PersistentActor can pick a snapshot store explicitly by overriding def snapshotPluginId: String.
+- In order to use snapshots, a default snapshot-store (akka.persistence.snapshot-store.plugin) must be configured,
+    - or the PersistentActor can pick a snapshot store explicitly by overriding def snapshotPluginId: String.
 - Since it is acceptable for some applications to not use any snapshotting, it is legal to not configure a snapshot store.
-- However, Akka will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail (by replying with an SaveSnapshotFailure for example).
+- However, Akka will log a warning message when this situation is detected
+    - and then continue to operate until an actor tries to store a snapshot,
+    - at which point the operation will fail (by replying with an SaveSnapshotFailure for example).
 - Note that the "persistence mode" of Cluster Sharding makes use of snapshots.
 - If you use that mode, you’ll need to define a snapshot store plugin.

 ## Snapshot deletion
-- A persistent actor can delete individual snapshots by calling the deleteSnapshot method with the sequence number of when the snapshot was taken.
+- A persistent actor can delete individual snapshots by calling the deleteSnapshot method
+    - with the sequence number of when the snapshot was taken.
 - To bulk-delete a range of snapshots matching SnapshotSelectionCriteria, persistent actors should use the deleteSnapshots method.

 ## Snapshot status handling
-- Saving or deleting snapshots can either succeed or fail - this information is reported back to the persistent actor via status messages as illustrated in the following table.
+- Saving or deleting snapshots can either succeed or fail
+    - this information is reported back to the persistent actor via status messages
+    - as illustrated in the following table:

 | Method                                     | Success                | Failure message        |
 |:-------------------------------------------|:-----------------------|:-----------------------|